3rd Jul 2025

 Mini Facelift

-The mini facelift tightens wrinkles and softens deep folds around the nose to mouth and can also add lift around the jowl area.
+The mini facelift tightens wrinkles, softens deep folds around the nose to mouth, and can also add lift around the jowl area, making it an effective facial contouring procedure.
+In addition, mini facelifts can help reduce marionette lines, which are the lines that run from the corners of the mouth down toward the chin.
 However, this does depend on the amount of skin laxity and sag.

 The primary benefit of this procedure is that we can complete it in an hour or less.
 Additional benefits include no incision beneath the chin and minimal scarring.